 - Family history - eg, arthritis, scoliosis.

 - Psychological history - eg, depression aggravating back pain or back pain causing depression.
-See separate article Depression in Children and Adolescents.
+See the separate Depression in Children and Adolescents article.

 - Social history - eg, carrying school bags, school activities, sports activities (especially contact sports, gymnastics, diving, bowling in cricket).

-See also separate article Examination of the Spine.
+See also the separate Examination of the Spine article.
 Examination should include:

 - Localisation and evaluation of pain.